exoplatform/exoplatform.github.io/docs/administration/security.md

 This chapter introduces you to the security configuration in eXo Platform:

 - `JAAS Realm configuration` Instructions on how to configure JAAS Realm.
-- `Gadget proxy configuration` How to configure the ProxyFilterService, and how the proxy service works.
 - `Enabling HTTPS` To enable security access, you can either run eXo Platform itself in HTTPS, or more commonly, use a reverse proxy like Apache.
 - `Password encryption key of RememberMe` Information about the file location and steps to update the \"Remember My Login\" password encryption key.
 - `Anti Brute Force` To configure the mechanim that protects against brute force attacks on password authentication.